delowardev/delowardev/README.md

 ### Glad to see you here!

-As a software engineer, I have been working with different libraries and frameworks of JavaScript for last four years.
-As per my current job responsibilites, I spend most of my professional working hours with Vue.js, TypeScript, and React.js.
+As a software engineer, I have been working with different libraries and frameworks of JavaScript for the last four years.
+As per my current job responsibilities, I spend most of my professional working hours with Vue.js, TypeScript, and React.js.

 <!--